-By The Tribune-Review
+By The The Tribune-Review

-Published: Wednesday, February 13, 2013, 9:54 a.m.
+Published: Wednesday, Feb.
+13, 2013, 9:54 a.m.

 Two occupants of a home along Shaler Avenue in Shaler escaped without injury when a fire broke out on Wednesday morning, according to authorities.
 The two-alarm fire was reported at about 7:50 p.m. when a woman living in the home reported hearing what she described as a popping sound coming from the attic of the two-story frame building.
 The fire was extinguished by 9 a.m., according to firefighters.
 The house and its contents sustained heavy damage from flames, smoke and water.
 The Allegheny County fire marshal is investigating the cause of the fire.